Best time to visit Botswana

 Gaborone

 Gaborone is the capital of Botswana, located to the south of the country.
-It has a steppe climate.
-It rains throughout the year, but not much, which explains why the climate is considered to be steppe, semi-arid.
-The average temperature is 20°C. The hottest month is January, averaging about 25°C. Conversely, July is the coolest, at only 12°C. Approximately 18 inches of rain per year.
-November to February are the wettest months (although the variations are not that striking).
-Between June and August, it hardly rains (less than 0.12 inches of water).
+It has a semi-arid steppe climate, experiencing rains throughout the year (but only approximately 18 inches in total).
+The average temperature is 20°C. The hottest month is January, averaging about 25°C, and July is the coolest, at only 12°C. November to February are the wettest months (although the variations are not too striking).
+Between June and August, it hardly rains (less than 0.12 inches fall).

 The Kalahari Desert